 These regulations come into operation on the day on which the Pay-roll Tax Assessment Act 2002 comes into operation 1.

-3. Meaning of terms used in these regulations
+3. Terms used (Glossary)

 The Glossary at the end of these regulations defines or affects the meaning of some of the words and expressions used in these regulations, and also affects the operation of other provisions.